underscoreio/essential-slick/src/pages/5-data_modelling.md

 We've seen how Slick can map database tables to tuples and case classes.
-Scala veterans identify a key weakness in this approach---tuples and case classes don't run into limitations at 22 fields[^scala211-limit22].
+Scala veterans identify a key weakness in this approach---tuples and case classes run into limitations at 22 fields[^scala211-limit22].

 [^scala211-limit22]: Scala 2.11 introduced the ability
 to define case classes with more than 22 fields,